roc-streaming/roc-toolkit/docs/sphinx/development/contribution_guidelines.rst

 ======================

 First of all, thank you for your interest!
 We welcome and appreciate all help.
 Many important features were submitted by :doc:`numerous contributors </about_project/authors>`, and we are really grateful for that.

+In case of any questions, welcome to join our :doc:`chat and mailing list </about_project/contacts>`.

 The guide bellow will help you to prepare your first patch.